quantiacs/documentation/en/source/user_guide/new_and_legacy_platform.md

 ## Technical changes

-The new version of Quantiacs addresses several issues:
+The new version of Quantiacs includes the following changes:

 * it includes a private user space for developing code online and test ideas for forecasting global financial markets based on Jupyter Notebook and
   JupyterLab;